Roxbury, Boston: Housing

 There are many housing resources in Roxbury, including government housing, shelters, different organizations and Domestic Violence resources.
 Emergency Shelter Commission mission is to help prevent and end homelessness and hunger through proactive planning, policy analysis, program development and advocacy with our city, state, federal and community partner agencies.
 The Boston Fair housing helps Boston residents purchase, improve, and keep their homes.
 They offer training and financial help to first time buyers.
 There are different organizations such as MASS housing, Section 8 waiting list, Action For Boston Community Development and Mass Access.
-Mass Housing provides more than $16 billion for financing housing for home buyers and home owners.
+Mass Housing provides more than $16 billion for financing housing for home buyers and homeowners.
 It will increase affordable housing for Massachusetts residents.
 Section 8 waiting list is a voucher program that opened in January 2003 in accordance with provisions contained in the United States Housing Act of 1937, as amended.
 Action for Boston Community Development provides basic services and programs to help individuals, families and communities of Boston to overcome poverty live with dignity and achieve to their full potential.